rberlich/Estray/README.md

 * The server-sessions need to interact with the server-object (e.g. check for stop-conditions, get payload objects from the queue held in the server object, ...).
 The necessary callbacks are handed to the session-constructors and are stored in the session object.
 This works o.k., but I wonder whether there are cleaner ways to do this (e.g. Boost.Signal2 ?)
 * There is a lot of probably unnecessary copying of strings, which slows things down.
 It would be great if this could be replaced with string_view
+* Sometimes, when a server is terminated, starting it again on the same port results in the error message "port is already in use"
+ - The demo should use ASIOs means to deal with signals portably

 _Caveats:_